underscoreio/essential-slick/src/pages/0-preface.md

   (we recommend [Essential Scala][link-essential-scala] or an equivalent book);
 * experience with relational databases
   (familiarity with concepts such as rows, columns, joins, indexes, SQL); and
-* an installed JDK 8 or better, along with a programmer's text editor or IDE (Scala IDE for Eclipse or IntelliJ are both good choices).
+* an installed JDK 8 or better, along with a programmer's text editor or IDE.

-The material presented focuses on Slick version 3.
+The material presented focuses on Slick version 3.1.
 Examples use [H2][link-h2-home] as the relational database.

 ## How to Contact Us {-}